Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 );
 ```

-Note that unlike regular tables, dynamic tables apply clustering at the time the table was created.
-They don't require a separate `ALTER TABLE` statement.
+Clustering for dynamic tables is specified at creation via `CLUSTER BY` in the `CREATE DYNAMIC TABLE` statement.
+A separate `ALTER TABLE` statement isn’t required.

 ### Automatic clustering